Multi Time Frame Trend Line - Premium Indicator

 Image - 22 (Click to ZOOM)

-Now, after a main trend line is broken, as there is no main trend line is drawn on that time frame’s chart, you can draw main trend line again which will act normally.
-In Image – 19, you can see a broken trend line on the chart which is pointed by white down arrow.
-Now a fresh new main trend line is drawn, which is pointed by yellow down arrow, therefore it will act as the current trend line for that specific time frame’s chart and you can see the change in arrow color in ‘Trend Strength Meter’ which is pointed by green right arrow in the same image.
+After a main trend line is broken, if no main trend line is drawn on that timeframe’s chart, you can draw a new main trend line that will act normally.
+In Image 19, a broken trend line is shown on the chart (indicated by a white down arrow).
+A new main trend line is then drawn (marked by a yellow down arrow), which will act as the current trend line for that specific timeframe’s chart.
+You can also see the change in arrow colour in the ‘Trend Strength Meter’ (highlighted by a green right arrow in the same image).

 Image - 23 (Click to ZOOM)